iotaledger/susee-streams-poc/susee-node/README.md

 * Copy the `docker-compose-minio-backup.yml` file into the new folder and rename it to `docker-compose.yml`
-* In your new environment folder, create a ./data/minio` subfolder with access rights so that the docker daemon has write-access to that folder (for example via 'sudo chown 65532:65532 ./data/minio')
+* In your new environment folder, create a `./data/minio` subfolder with access rights, so that the docker daemon has write-access to that folder (for example via 'sudo chown 65532:65532 ./data/minio')
 * Create a .env file in the new folder, defining the